microsoft/LightGBM/docs/Parameters.rst

    -  metric(s) to be evaluated on the evaluation sets **in addition** to what is provided in the training arguments

-      -  ``""`` (empty string or not specific) means that metric corresponding to specified ``objective`` will be used (this is possible only for pre-defined objective functions, otherwise no evaluation metric will be added)
+      -  ``""`` (empty string or not specified) means that metric corresponding to specified ``objective`` will be used (this is possible only for pre-defined objective functions, otherwise no evaluation metric will be added)

       -  ``"None"`` (string, **not** a ``None`` value) means that no metric will be registered, aliases: ``na``